-The prison was last inspected in October 2014, after the announcement of the partial closure which was subsequently reversed.
+The prison was last inspected in July 2021.
 In their report the inspectors said:

 The full reports can be read at the Ministry of Justice web site, just follow the links below: